tldr-pages/tldr/pages/linux/lchage.md

 `sudo lchage --date -1 {{username}}`

-- List password policy for the user:
+- Display the password policy for the user:

 `sudo lchage --list {{username}}`